Top 10 hidden gems along the Heritage Trail

 Fruit Hills Winery & Orchard — The Muir family owns and operates this seven-year-old winery, located on the fruit farm they’ve owned since 1852.
 They offer a wide variety of wines including their Traminette, which recently won the Silver Medal at the Indy International Wine Competition.
 (Fun Fact: Did you know that the Traminette is our state’s Signature Wine?
 Yeah, me neither.)
 Start out in their cozy tasting room, then take a glass of your favorite out to the relaxing deck that overlooks the vineyards and orchard.

 • Details: Open Tuesday-Saturday 11 a.m. to 5 p.m., Sunday noon to 4 p.m.
 (Yes, they can sell wine on Sundays).
 Address: 55503 S.R.
 15, Bristol, IN 46507

 Yup’s Dairyland — I’m not the only one celebrating the start of summer with a trip to Yup’s.
+If you´re not sure who the owner is of this establishment, you can do an address lookup to find out who it is, you can do the same thing if you move into a new neighborhood.
 This classic small-town ice cream stand has been serving frozen custard and hard pack ice cream at the corner of S.R.
 13 and S.R.
 120 since 1959.
 My boyfriend loves them because they put more (and bigger) candy chunks in your flurry than any other ice cream place.

 • Details: Cash or checks only.
 Open Monday-Saturday 11 a.m. to 8 p.m., Sunday 2 to 8 p.m.
 Address: 53018 S.R.
 13, Middlebury, IN 46540